calzonelover/Inverse_Theory/HW01/README.md

 Regarding to the result, parameters that we got are very similar and difference only in third order.

 ## Problem 3
+### Outlier generator
+Picking up 2 of those sampling and add by 3 where the direction is also randomed for both positive and negative.
 ### L1 Regression
 * Notation for a relations
     * <a href="https://www.codecogs.com/eqnedit.php?latex=R_{ki}&space;\leftarrow&space;\text{diag}<(|d-Am_{ki}|)^{-1}>" target="_blank"><img src="https://latex.codecogs.com/svg.latex?R_{ki}&space;\leftarrow&space;\text{diag}<(|d-Am_{ki}|)^{-1}>" title="R_{ki} \leftarrow \text{diag}<(|d-Am_{ki}|)^{-1}>" /></a>